Phoenix Area Service

 Cleaning helps when dirt is the problem

-Coil cleaning is not a cure for every no-cooling call.
-If the issue is a refrigerant leak, failed motor, bad capacitor, compressor problem, or duct restriction, cleaning alone will not fix it.
+Coil cleaning has limits on no-cooling calls.
+If the issue is a refrigerant leak, failed motor, bad capacitor, compressor problem, thermostat issue, or duct restriction, cleaning alone will not fix it.

 Phoenix-area HVAC service